ghc/ghc/docs/users_guide/profiling.rst

     which have function type or unknown/polymorphic type, the string will represent an approximation to the actual type.

+.. rts-flag:: -he

+    :since: 9.10.1

+    *Requires* :ghc-flag:`-prof`.
+Break down the graph by era.

+    Each closure is tagged with the era in which it is created.
+Eras start at 1 and can be set in your program to domain specific values using functions from ``GHC.Profiling.Eras`` or incremented automatically by the
+    :rts-flag:`--automatic-era-increment`.

 .. rts-flag:: -hr

     *Requires* :ghc-flag:`-prof`.
 Break down the graph by retainer set.
 Retainer